fma2/pcp-intro-web-development-2016/content/pages/modules/2-introcss.md

 #Module 2: Introduction to CSS

 Welcome to Module 2!
-In this unit, we'll introduce ourselves to CSS.
+In this module, we'll introduce ourselves to CSS.

 Use the links below to jump to a section on this page.